RIKEN-RCCS/lens3/v2/doc/user-guide.md

 management in Lens3 and corresponds to a single backend.
 A user first creates a bucket pool, then registers buckets to the pool.

+## Troubleshooting (Typical Problems)

+- A failure in starting the backend S3 server (MinIO) makes the pool INOPERABLE.
+For diagnosing, the reason button on UI shows the message from the backend.
+However, it may not help much.
+It is usually just `"Invalid arguments specified"`.

+- MinIO stores its state in a directory ".minio.sys" in pool's bucket-directory.
+An inconsistent state could cause MinIO to fail, and make the pool INOPERABLE.
+The contents of ".minio.sys" can be incompatible between versions, and it typically happens after updating MinIO.
+Recovering from this problem needs two steps: remove the directory ".minio.sys", and delete the pool.

+- An existence of regular files in pool's bucket-directory may cause a problem.
+Creating a bucket of the same name errs in the backend.
+  MinIO usually issues an error message with "BucketAlreadyOwnedByYou".

 ## Bucket-Pool State

 A bucket-pool is a management unit of S3 buckets in Lens3 and it has a